Trilateration using Unlabeled Path or Loop Lengths: Idea Overview

-Theorem~\ref{thm:bkMain} then follows from Theorem~\ref{thm:bk-linear-s} and the following general principle. \begin{theorem} Let $V \subseteq \CC^N$ be an irreducible algebraic variety and $\genericpoint$ a generic point of $V$.
+Theorem~\ref{thm:bkMain} then follows from Theorem~\ref{thm:bk-linear-s} and the following general principle (see Appendix~\ref{sec:geometry} for a proof). \begin{theorem} Let $V \subseteq \CC^N$ be an irreducible algebraic variety and $\genericpoint$ a generic point of $V$.
 Let $\A$ be a bijective linear map on $\CC^N$ that maps $\genericpoint$ to a point in $V$.
 Let all the above be defined over $\QQ$.
-Then $\A(V) = V$, that is, $\A$ is a linear automorphism of $V$. \end{theorem} In the intended application, $\genericpoint \in \CC^N$ is the correctly ordered set of edge lengths.
-Since it represents a consistent set of edge lengths from $K_n$, it is a point in $V:=M_{d,n}$. $\A$ represents some potential edge permutation.
-If the permuted squared lengths still fit together consistently as an $n$-point configuration, then $\A(\genericpoint)$ is also in $M_{d,n}$ and from the general principle, $\A$ must act as an automorphism of $M_{d,n}$.
+Then $\A(V) = V$, that is, $\A$ acts as a linear automorphism of $V$. \end{theorem} In the intended application, $\genericpoint \in \CC^N$ is the correctly ordered set of edge lengths.
+Since it represents a consistent set of edge lengths from $K_n$, it is a point in $V:=M_{d,n}$.
+The linear map $\A$ represents some potential edge permutation.
+If the permuted squared lengths still fit together consistently as an $n$-point configuration, then $\A(\genericpoint)$ is also in $M_{d,n}$ and from Theorem \ref{thm:prin2} $\A$ must act as a linear automorphism of $M_{d,n}$.
 Then from Theorem~\ref{thm:bk-linear-s}, we can conclude that this permutation can only arise from a vertex relabeling.
 Any other type of permutation must place $A(\genericpoint)$, with $\genericpoint$ generic, outside of $M_{d,n}$.

-We can turn Boutin--Kemper's theorem into an algorithm for reconstructing $\p$ from its unordered edge length measurements.
-Membership of (an ordered) $\genericpoint$ in $M_{d,n}$ can be checked by verifying that the rank of a Gram matrix, written in terms of squared distances, is at most $d$.
-If $\genericpoint$ is \emph{not} correctly ordered, then $\genericpoint$ will \emph{not} be in $M_{d,n}$.
-So we can simply try different orderings for $\genericpoint$ until we find one that is in $M_{d,n}$.
-This ordering is the unique one (up to vertex relabeling) corresponding to the ordered complete graph used to measure $\p$.
-Once we have the ordering, recovering $\p$ is classical \cite{schoen}.
+We can turn Boutin--Kemper's theorem into an algorithm for reconstructing a generic $\p$ from its unordered edge length measurements.
+To check whether an ordering $\genericpoint = (l_{ij})$ of the edge measurements is in the complex variety, $M_{d,n}$, we compute the rank of the $(n-1)\times (n-1)$ Gram matrix:

+If this rank is at most $d$, then $\genericpoint\in M_{d,n}$.
+Due to the genericity assumption, if $\genericpoint$ is \emph{not} correctly ordered, then $\genericpoint$ will \emph{not} be in $M_{d,n}$ and the matrix will have a larger rank.
+As such, no explicit positive semidefiniteness test is needed for this step; see Remark~\ref{rem:noPsdTest}.
+Algorithmically, we can simply try different orderings for $\genericpoint$ until we find one that is in $M_{d,n}$.
+Such an ordering will exist due to the assumption that this data arose from an actual configuration $\p$.
+From the assumed genericity, this ordering will be unique (up to vertex relabeling).
+So this ordering must correspond to the ordered complete graph that was used to measure $\p$.
+Next, since $\p$ was real, the Gram matrix must be positive semidefinite (PSD).
+Thus, it can be factored to find the real-valued configuration \cite{schoen,YH38}.